pulumi/pulumi/docs/design/mupack.md

 MuIL doesn't support varargs; instead, just use arrays.
 The benefit of true varargs is twofold: usability -- something that doesn't matter at the MuIL level -- and runtime performance -- something MuIL is less concerned about.

+## Runtime Bindings

+As we saw earlier, a function can be marked `intrinsic`, to delegate evaluation to the an extensible runtime.
+Since MetaMus do not have side-effects, this runtime is solely responsible for performing the create, read, update, and delete (CRUD) operations on the physical environment.
+This is also used for low-level runtime operations.

+TODO: specify the extensibility APIs in depth.

+TODO: list the set of extensibility providers that come out-of-the-box.

 ## Open Questions